The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## Behavioral Models

-OpenROAD requires behavioral Verilog modules for a latch and a gated clock.
+Yosys requires behavioral Verilog modules for a latch and a gated clock.
 These modules are used during synthesis and follow a specific naming convention.

 ## Gated Clock